HomeUpdated to 2025 tax year

 The notice indicates whether there is a refund, a zero balance, or a balance owing.
 It also reports amounts such as:

-The CRA can reassess taxes unilaterally within three years of sending the initial notice.
-After three years, reassessment is still possible, but only in cases of misrepresentation or fraud.
+The CRA can choose to unilaterally reassess taxes within three years of sending the initial notice.
+After three years, a reassessment by the CRA is still possible, but only in cases of misrepresentation or fraud.

 Taxpayers may request an adjustment to an assessment within 10 years of the end of the tax year.
 For example, a request to adjust a 2019 assessment can be made until the end of 2029.
-If the request is made more than three years after the Notice of Assessment was issued, the CRA has discretion to approve it, but reasonable requests are generally processed.
+If the request is made more than three years after the Notice of Assessment was issued, the CRA has discretion to approve it, but any reasonable request will be approved and processed.

 Unless there was misrepresentation or fraud, adjustments requested after three years can only be favorable to the taxpayer (i.e., reducing taxes or increasing a refund).
 Taxpayers do not have the right to object to or appeal such adjustments.